jussikan/leyati/README.md

 `inspector.options(config)`

-The shape of `code` is as follows and can be found in config.js:
+The shape of `config` is as follows and can be found in config.js:
 ```
 {
 	createTestScriptEvenIfAllTestsFail: true,